Jorge-Felix/IPTV-M3U8/README.md

 - Report quality issues (e.g., low resolution, lagging).
 - Submit any other concerns related to our M3U8 streaming files.

 Our team is available around the clock to assist you.
-For immediate support, visit our Help Desk at helphesk.icu, where you can get help 24/7 with any technical issue.
+For immediate support, visit our Help Desk at https://helphesk.icu, where you can get help 24/7 with any technical issue.

 Feel free to contribute, suggest new channels, or report any broken links.
 Let’s make this the go-to source for M3U8 streams!